speechbrain/speechbrain/recipes/CommonVoice/continual-learning/README.md

 # Continual Learning for Massively Multilingual Speech Recognition

-This recipe includes scripts to train an [OpenAI Whisper](https://cdn.openai.com/papers/whisper.pdf)-based ASR system on Common Voice (version 12.0 by default) in a continual learning fashion using a handful of methods including regularization-based, replay-based, parameter isolation and prompt-based approaches.
+This recipe includes scripts to train [Whisper](https://cdn.openai.com/papers/whisper.pdf)-based and [WavLM](https://arxiv.org/abs/2110.13900)-based
+ASR systems on Common Voice (version 12.0 by default) in a continual learning fashion using a handful of methods including regularization-based, replay-based and parameter isolation approaches.
 The goal is to continually learn new languages while limiting forgetting on the previously learnt ones.
 An ideal method should achieve both positive forward transfer (i.e. improve performance on new tasks leveraging shared knowledge from previous tasks) and positive backward transfer (i.e. improve performance on previous tasks leveraging